jo-cho/The_Beatles_Revolver/README.md

 ## What can we do with the data?

 ***TO-DOs***
-- Identify a lead vocal (john, paul, george, or ringo) - SINGER IDENTIFICATION
+- See what features can identify a lead vocal (john, paul, george, or ringo) of each song - SINGER IDENTIFICATION
   - Use unsupervised learning to distinguish the vocals.
 Is it possible with spectral features?
   - Of course you can train a ML/DL model on the whole Beatles vocal data and test to identify the vocals.
 But it's too common thing.
 - Analyze drums patterns